Cycling is the new trend! Suggested routes and guides

 The ProVélo association recently published a new set of two maps of Luxembourg’s cycle path network (North and South).
 They are incredibly practical, highlighting the easiest routes (former railway tracks with less steep inclines), providing information about bike rental services and pointing out connecting trains.

 If you’re looking for a unique experience, consider VëloSummer.
-Proving to be a huge hit with its 40,000 participants in 2020, the initiative will be returning from 31 July to 29 August 2021.
+Proving to be a huge hit with its 40,000 participants in 2020, the initiative will be returning next year.
 All around the country, 65 municipalities will rally together to close off certain roads to cars and offer 12 routes for touring cyclists or hikers.

 Ride, eat, sleep, ride…